How Sexism Plays Out on YouTubePosted: September 23, 2013

 Determining why YouTube is so uncomfortable with women’s sexuality, and their cleavage, might be a lost cause; men around the world still decide women’s health care rights and dominate the discussion on domestic violence.
 The problem is larger than YouTube, and clearly, even larger than the Internet.

-YouTube was unresponsive when reached for a comment, but I can’t help but think increased dialogue is the answer.
+YouTube was unresponsive when reached for a comment.